dosco/graphjin/docs/guide.md

   cookie: _app_session

   # Comment this out if you want to disable setting
-  # the user_id via a header.
-Good for testing
+  # the user_id via a header for testing.
+  # Disable in production
   creds_in_header: true

   rails: